About the author: Alina Khazanova, Product Designer @ Elementor

 These resources are useful for a variety of purposes, including working with affiliates, converting leads, onboarding new team members, and more.

-12 Downloadables Uber How To Create A Complete Web Design Style Guide In 11 Steps (Plus Template) 12
+12 Downloadables Uber How To Create a Complete Web Design Style Guide In 11 Steps (Plus Template) 12

 Although a style guide is essential for internal needs, it is also very important for brand recognition among users, clients, affiliates, press, and the general public.
 If you think your brand might be represented outside of your website itself — such as in press publications — you’ll want to make sure brand assets are easy to request and reach.